drag0no/go-tree-demo/README.md

 ## Dev Notes

-### Styling & Linting
+### Styling and Linting

 * **GoFmt Style**
-  * We use `gofmt` check in GH Actions to verify that all contributors are following the same format style.
+  * Project uses `gofmt` check in GH Actions to verify that all contributors are following the same format style.
   * For `GoLand` you can set `gofmt` File Watcher to apply specified formatting automatically.
-* **Go Vet & Static Check**
+* **Go Vet & StaticCheck**
-  * We use mentioned above tools in GH Actions to verify that all contributors are following best GoLang practices.
+  * Project uses mentioned above tools in GH Actions to verify that all contributors follow best GoLang practices.

 ## Known issues